Source2Synth: Synthetic Data Generation and Curation Grounded in Real Data Sources: Introduction

 \section{Introduction}

-Large Language Models (LLMs)~\citep{devlin2019bertpretrainingdeepbidirectional,chowdhery2022palmscalinglanguagemodeling,brown2020language, Vaswani2017AttentionIA} have risen to popularity due to their remarkable ability to digest and generate human-like text \citep{radford2018improving}.
-However, LLMs still struggle with more complex tasks such as multi-step reasoning, tool use and manipulating or processing structured data.
-For many of these tasks there exists source data, such as existing structured data on the web, but little data of how to use it to solve a task.
-In principle, one can achieve performance improvements during fine-tuning by collecting human annotated data of such tasks.
-However, this is an expensive and time-consuming process~\citep{llama2}.
+Large Language Models (LLMs)~\citep{devlin2019bertpretrainingdeepbidirectional,chowdhery2022palmscalinglanguagemodeling,brown2020language, Vaswani2017AttentionIA} have risen in popularity due to their remarkable ability to process and generate human-like text \citep{radford2018improving}.
+However, the scarcity of annotated task-specific data makes it difficult to unlock new capabilities, like using tools, and to enable LLMs to solve complex tasks, e.g. tasks that require multi-step reasoning.

+One solution, consisting of enriching the data with human annotations collected for specific tasks, is expensive, time-consuming~\citep{Gilardietal2023, llama2}, and prone to human errors and biases~\citep{Sylolypavanetal2023}.

+Alternatively, synthetic data that mimic real-world patterns can be constructed for fine-tuning, but ensuring the factuality and fidelity of the generated data remains challenging~\citep{liu2024bestpracticeslessonslearned}.
+Furthermore, constructing synthetic data for complex tasks that involve multi-step reasoning or that require aggregating complex information, for example, leveraging a table with SQL as the intermediate step for answering a question, is an open research question.
+If a general recipe for creating instruction-tuning synthetic data is used, only a small fraction of synthetic examples are suitable for multi-hop question-answering, and these can exhibit poor quality~\citep{chen2024essentialfactorscraftingeffective}.

-In this paper, we propose \ourtool{}, a general approach to generate \textit{synthetic data grounded in external real-world sources}.
-Grounding the data generation process in real-world sources steers the examples to be more realistic, diverse, and factually correct.
-We showcase our method on two challenging tasks: multi-hop questions based on sources from the web, and tabular question answering using SQL as a tool.
-In both cases it achieves improved performance without relying on human annotations, resulting in a scalable data generation method for complex tasks.
+We propose ~\ourtool{}, a self-augmentation and curation approach that produces \textit{high quality synthetic data grounded in real-world sources} for two complex tasks.
+By basing the data generation process on real-world sources,~\ourtool{} steers the examples to be more realistic, diverse, and factually correct.
+The curation step filters out low-quality data.
+The importance of data quality in enabling instruction-following capabilities has been demonstrated~\citep{zhou2023limaalignment}, it is equally important to enable other capabilities in LLMs.

+In this paper, we propose~\ourtool{}, a method that generates synthetic data for fine-tuning LLMs, unlocking two advanced capabilities: 1) \textit{question answering with tables}, which requires aggregating information from a table using SQL to answer the question and 2) \textit{multi-hop question answering}, where each question requires finding and reasoning over multiple supporting documents to answer it.
+Each of these tasks depends on a distinct type of data: the first utilises tables, while the second relies on a collection of documents.
+Models fine-tuned with~\ourtool achieve improved performance without relying on human annotations, providing evidence that this is an effective data generation method.